Sunday, September 25, 2011

 Finishing your own basement in Kansas City

-As a Remodeling contractor in Kansas City, KCHC has put together a detailed Remodeling Directory that may assist with homeowners and contractors looking to remodel their home.
+As a Remodeling contractor in Kansas City, KCHC has put together a detailed directory that may assist with homeowners and contractors looking to remodel their home.
 In many cases we find that homeowners choose to take on certain projects without the help of a general contractor.
 One common project is finishing your basement.
 If you choose to take on this projects by yourself it is important to get licensed subs to help with some of the more important phases of the project.

 One of the most important areas to get help is from a plumbing contractor.
 I simple mistake such as forgetting a stud guard can cost you thousands of dollars, months down the road.
 A licensed plumber may not be needed for some of the finish items such as installing your fixtures but they can really help out during the rough in portion of any plumbing project.